flysteven/imToolBox/README.md

 2. Easy visualization and preprocessing of 4D-DDs.
 3. Strain analysis with numerous options and diagnostic tools for the best results.

+If you find this software package is useful, please cite: Yuan, Renliang, Jiong Zhang, and Jian-Min Zuo.
+"Lattice strain mapping using circular Hough transform for electron diffraction disk detection."
+Ultramicroscopy 207 (2019): 112837.

 # Installing imToolBox
 1. Download and install Matlab Runtime Version: R2020a (9.8) from https://www.mathworks.com/products/compiler/mcr.html
 2. Download imToolBox.exe and save to any directory.